ACBLmerge Logo

 If running on Unix, do not forget that the Unix filesystem is case sensitive.
 If ACBLmerge is not finding files that you expect it find automatically, check the case of the file extension.

 If an electronic hand record is not available but you would still like to take advantage of the other features provided by ACBLmerge, e.g. the list of winners, the pop-up recap sheets, face view (see below), and so forth, you may run ACBLmerge without specifying the -h switch.
-The report will show “Missing hand record” where each hand would normally appear.
+The report will show “No hand record” where each hand would normally appear.
 When the -h option is not specified the -r must be specified because the results filename can not be generated automatically.
 Also, when the -h option is not supplied, the -p and -g options are meaningless and will be ignored.

 Uploading ACBLmerge output to your website